 - carry out teaching at undergraduate and graduate level, including lectures (which may not be exclusively in your area of research expertise), classes, and project supervision.
-The requirement will normally be to give not fewer than thirty-six lectures (or equivalent) in each academic year by agreement with the Head of the Mathematical Institute; - supervise Doctoral and Masters students, and postdoctoral research assistants; - take part in University examining both for undergraduate and graduate students as and when requested to do so;
+The requirement will normally be to give not fewer than thirty-six lectures (or equivalent) in each academic year by agreement with the Head of the Mathematical Institute; - supervise Doctoral and Masters students, and postdoctoral research associates; - take part in University examining both for undergraduate and graduate students as and when requested to do so.

-Pastoral duties
+Pastoral Duties

-• act as a Graduate/College Advisor to graduate students studying Mathematics at Balliol;
+Act as a Graduate/College Advisor to graduate students studying Mathematics at New College;